nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Saving the data

-HealthcareXpress data are saved in the hard disk automatically after any command that changes the data.
+Healthcare Xpress data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-HealthcareXpress data are saved as a JSON file `[JAR file location]/data/healthcarexpress.json`.
+Healthcare Xpress data are saved as a JSON file `[JAR file location]/data/healthcarexpress.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**

 * If your changes to the data file makes its format invalid, Healthcare Xpress book will discard all data and start with an empty data file at the next run.

 * NOT RECOMMENDED : It is not recommended to change the 'date slot' of a patient and 'homevisits', 'unavailable date' and 'fully scheduled date' of a nurse in the file.
 The system is unable to check the correctness and whether there is time crash and other issues if you change it manually in the data file.
 </div>

 ### Archiving data files `[coming in v2.0]`